Who We Are:

 Submit your resume with your Paylocity application, which includes responses to screener questions regarding your interest in and qualifications for the position.

 Capital Area Immigrants’ Rights (CAIR) Coalition is an equal opportunity employer.
 In accordance with anti-discrimination law, it is the purpose of this policy to effectuate these principles and mandates.
 CAIR Coalition prohibits discrimination and harassment of any type and affords equal employment opportunities to employees and applicants without regard to race, color, religion, sex, sexual orientation, gender identity or expression, pregnancy, age, national origin, disability status, genetic information, protected veteran status, or any other characteristic protected by law.
 CAIR Coalition conforms to the spirit as well as to the letter of all applicable laws and regulations.

 The employee demonstrates a mastery of the law and legal procedure and can deploy innovative and thoughtful approaches to assisting clients.
 The employee stays abreast of developments in the law and ensures that their supervisees are trained in new developments.

 The employee proficiently helps to manage all of the program’s in-jail, client, and in-office programmatic obligations.
 The employee proficiently manages their caseloads and the caseloads of the staff they supervise.
 The employee skillfully supervises their staff and ensures that staff are in a position to grow professionally.

-- JD and relevant experience in immigration law.
+- Substantial relevant experience in immigration law or comparable field

-- Written and oral Spanish fluency strongly preferred.
+- Written and oral Spanish working proficiency required, fluency preferred